Royal Society of Arts: Prizes

 Originally modelled on the Dublin Society for improving Husbandry, Manufacturers and other Useful Arts, the RSA, from its foundation, offered prizes through a Premium Award Scheme that continued for 100 years.
 Medals and, in some cases, money were awarded to individuals who achieved success in published challenges within the categories of Agriculture, Polite Arts, Manufacture, Colonies and Trade, Chemistry and Mechanics.
-Successful submission included agricultural improvements in the cultivation of crops and reforestation, devising new forms of machinery, including an extendable ladder to aid firefighting that has remained in use relatively unchanged, and artistic skill, through submissions by young students, many of whom developed into famous artists e.g. Edwin Landseer who at the age of 10 was awarded a silver medal for his drawing of a dog.
+Successful submission included agricultural improvements in the cultivation of crops and reforestation, devising new forms of machinery, including an extendable ladder to aid firefighting that has remained in use relatively unchanged, and artistic skill, through submissions by young students, many of whom developed into famous artists such as Edwin Landseer who at the age of 10 was awarded a silver medal for his drawing of a dog.

 The RSA originally specifically precluded premiums for patented solutions.
 Today the RSA continues to offer premiums.

+In 1823, Augustus Siebe won the Vulcan medal from the Royal Society of Arts for an improved screw threading tool.

 The RSA awards three medals – the Albert Medal, the Benjamin Franklin Medal, and the Bicentenary Medal.
 Medal winners have included Nelson Mandela, Sir Frank Whittle, and Professor Stephen Hawking.